pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If AI faster and faints player in 2 or less hit, no increase
 * 100% to increase score on the first turn if opposite gender, otherwise 50/50

+### Fake Out
+* +3 if mon can be flinched
+* In doubles it will respect the targeting

+### Future Sight
+* Seen as a zero damage move (including party) but score is considered neutral unless a future attack is active
+* If AI is faster and faints to player +3
+* If AI is slower and faints in 2 hits to player +3

+### Decorate
+* +10 on the first turn of user, otherwise 30% of the time

+### Beat Up
+* +10 if partner has rage fist or justified and it is first turn of itself or partner

+### Skill Swap
+* +10 if beneficial for partner